gokseld7/socketApps/README.md

 # socketapps
-Socket Applications for Different Languages
+Socket Applications for Python and PHP